brainy-minds/Jterator/README.md

 ```bash
 cat handles/myModule.handles | python modules/myModule.py
 ```
-Note that this command works only after a module has already been executed, since it requires the upstream pipeline data and the "hdf5_filename" key in the .handles file must have been updated by *Jterator*.
+Note that this command works only after you have provided the correct value for the "hdf5_filename" key in the .handles file.
+The filename of the temporary HDF5 file is printed by *Jterator* into standard output.
 There are some issues with debugging (e.g. in python) because 'cat' keeps the standard input blocked.
 Working on a solution...